MaewenPell/TheMcGyverMaze/README.md

 Short python game where we guide a character through a maze.
 To win the game we need to get three items placed in the maze.

+### Prerequisites

+If you don't have them you would need :
+- PIP to download the dependencies (https://pypi.org/project/pip/)
+- Virtualenv to generate a local env to run the game (https://virtualenv.pypa.io/en/stable/installation/)

 ## Getting Started and installation

 1st step - Download the repo :